otrv4/otrv4/otrv4.md

   time, send a "heartbeat" message.
 * If the received message contains a TLV type 1 forget all encryption keys for this correspondent and transition `msgstate` to `MSGSTATE_FINISHED`.
+(TODO: maybe specify what TLV type 1 is?)

 #### Receiving an Error Message